WHAT MAKES JEFFREY'S SPECIAL?

 Bartenders love the Classic Premium Indian Tonic Syrup.
 It is a lovely versatile concentrated tonic for craft gins and also great bitter cocktails.

-The Handcrafted Cordials are very quick routes to delicious home cocktails and mocktails and you’ll find some favourites of ours on the cocktails page.
+Our crafted mixers are very quick routes to delicious home cocktails and mocktails and you’ll find some favourites of ours on the recipes page.

 We’ve put together the tasting wheel and sample menu below.
-The Classic Premium Indian Tonic obviously pairs with all of the gins very well, but there are also particular recommendations for home cocktails with the handcrafted cordials.
+The Classic Premium Indian Tonic obviously pairs with all of the gins very well, but there are also particular recommendations for home cocktails with the crafted mixers.
 There’s nothing hard and fast, of course, but these are our thoughts.
 Your comments, as always, much appreciated!